thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

 >
 > The ***state of the system*** `S` is the couple `(D, P)` where `D` represents the data of the system and `P` the set of processes running at a time `t`.

+With this definition, we are now able to accurate what is the *[understanding](understanding.md)* in our definition of the [cognitive complexity](cognitive-complexity.md)